-Use of the internet The Internet should not normally be used for private or leisure purposes; it is provided primarily for education or business use.
-You may use the internet for other purposes provided that: Such use is occasional and reasonable; Such use does not interfere in any way with your duties; and You always follow the code of practice.
-You must not use the internet to access any newsgroups, links, list-servers web pages or other areas of cyberspace that could be offensive because of pornographic, indecent, racist, violent, illegal, illicit, or other inappropriate content.
+T , Use of the internet The Internet should not be used for private or leisure purposes.
+It is provided primarily for education or business use.
+You must not use the internet to access any newsgroups, links, list-servers, web pages or other areas of cyberspace that could be offensive because of pornographic, indecent, racist, violent, illegal, illicit, or other inappropriate content.
 "Inappropriate" in this context includes material which is unsuitable for viewing by pupils.
 Inappropriate material You are responsible for rejecting any links to such material which may appear inadvertently during research.
 If you encounter any material which could be regarded as offensive you must leave that website or service immediately and not make any copy of that material.
 If you encounter any difficulty in leaving a website or service, you must inform the ICT support staff immediately.
 Misuse, abuse and access restrictions You must not misuse or abuse any website or service or attempt to bypass any access controls or restrictions on any website or service.
-Monitoring The internet access system used by the school maintains a record which identifies who uses the facilities and the use that you make of them.
-The information collected includes which website and services you visit, how long you remain there and which material you view.
-This information will be analysed and retained, and it may be used in disciplinary and lega proceedings.
-Giving out information You must not give any information concerning the school, its pupils or parents or any member of staff when accessing any website or service.
+Giving out information You must not give any personal information concerning the school, children or parents, or any member of staff when accessing any website or service.
 This prohibition covers the giving of names of any of these people - the only exception being the use of the school's name and your name when accessing a service which the school subscribes to.

-You should take care with who you correspond with.
-Personal safety You should not disclose where you are or arrange meetings with strangers you have got in contact with over the internet.
-Hardware and software You must not make any changes to any of the school's hardware or software This prohibition also covers changes to any of the browser settings.
+Personal safety You should take care with who you correspond with.
+You should not disclose where you are or arrange meetings with strangers you have got in contact with over the internet.
+Hardware and software You must not make any changes to any of the school's hardware or software.
+This prohibition also covers changes to any of the browser settings.
 The settings put in place by the school are an important part of the school security arrangements and making any changes, however innocuous they might seem, could allow hackers and computer viruses to access or damage the school's systems.
-Converget You should assume that all material on the internet is protected by copyright and must be treated appropriately and in accordance with the owner's rights.
-Copyright You must not copy, download or plagiarise material on the internet unless the owner of the website expressly permits you to do so.
+Copyright You should assume that all material on the internet is protected by copyright and must be treated appropriately and in accordance with the owner's rights.
+You must not copy, download or plagiarise material on the internet unless the owner of the website expressly permits you to do so.